 Expected funding decision

-The Industry and services portfolio board make funding decisions on an ongoing basis.
-Applicants will be notified of the funding decision as soon as possible (normally within five to seven weeks) and no later than three months after the application was submitted.
+The Portfolio Board for Industry and Services makes the final funding decision.
+Applicants will be notified of the funding decision as soon as possible (normally within five to seven weeks) and no later than three months after the application deadline.

 - CV Template.docx